 It was during his graduation show that Laarman caught the attention of the design community with his functional “Heatwave radiator” made of concrete and aluminum and fabricated into rococo swirls.
 While the radiator went on to win several design awards and accolades, Laarman suddenly found himself winning contracts with major design companies and being the subject of intense media coverage.

-Soon after, Laarman found his studio, which coincided with the taking off of the Internet.
+Soon after, Laarman founded his studio, which coincided with the growth of the Internet.

 That’s when he first investigated the idea of using computer technology to create furniture.
 He started a collection of furniture (called Bone) created using digital technologies.
 A side chair was the first in the series, and Laarman went on to add armchairs, rocking chairs, a chaise lounge, a bookshelf, and a dining table to it.